msalemor/llm-use-cases/cost-savings.md

 - Cache intermediate results or context vectors to avoid redundant computations.
 - This is a more advanced technique, it works by:
-  - First determining if a user prompt has already been semantically added to the cache, using embeddings
+  - First determining if a user prompt has already been semantically added to the cache using embeddings
   - Added to the cache in case of a cache miss,
   - and then on subsequent calls using the cache results on a cache hit.